Lamar Patterson: New Zealand Breakers (2020–2021)

-Brisbane Bullets, NBL1 and Puerto Rico (2021–present)
+Brisbane Bullets, NBL1 and Puerto Rico (2021–2024)

 On March 17, 2021, Patterson signed with the Brisbane Bullets for the rest of the 2020–21 NBL season.
 In his first game back for the Bullets on April 7, he fouled out in the third quarter with just four points in an 88–82 win over the Illawarra Hawks.
 In 17 games, he averaged 14.2 points, 4.8 rebounds, 3.0 assists and 1.5 steals per game.

-Following the NBL season, he joined the Southern Districts Spartans for the rest of the 2021 NBL1 North season.
+Patterson played for the Southern Districts Spartans of the NBL1 North during the 2021 season.

 On July 29, 2021, Patterson re-signed with the Bullets for the 2021–22 season.

-Following the NBL season, he joined the Gold Coast Rollers of the NBL1 North.
+Patterson joined the Gold Coast Rollers for the start of the 2022 NBL1 North season.
 He then had a brief six-game stint in Puerto Rico with Cariduros de Fajardo before re-joining the Rollers and helping them win the 2022 NBL North championship.

 In December 2022, Patterson signed with the South West Metro Pirates for the 2023 NBL1 North season.

+In November 2023, Patterson re-signed with the Pirates for the 2024 NBL1 North season.

+Mumbai Titans (2025)

+Patterson joined the Mumbai Titans of the Indian National Basketball League (INBL) for the 2025 season.

+Ipswich Force (2025)

+In April 2025, Patterson signed with the Ipswich Force for the 2025 NBL1 North season.
+On June 27, he scored 45 points in a 98–86 win over the Mackay Meteors.
+On July 5, he had another 45-point game in a 130–125 overtime win over the Brisbane Capitals.
+He was named NBL1 North Most Valuable Player, NBL1 North All Star First Team, and NBL1 North scoring champion.

+Brisbane Bullets (2025–present)

+On September 10, 2025, Patterson signed with the Brisbane Bullets as a nominated replacement player for the 2025–26 NBL season, returning to the team for a third stint.
+Following the departure of Javon Freeman-Liberty, Patterson joined the playing group early in the season and played his 100th game for the Bullets on October 17 against Melbourne United.
+On November 13, he was elevated to the playing squad again following a season-ending injury to Casey Prather.